crhrabal/fsg-github-demo/README.md

     - git remote add origin https://www.github.com/username/reponame.git
       - makes the url the origin
+        -Origin can be local, github, or a private server you have write-access too.
+You can also change the origin at            any time.
+Origin doesn't mean "where it started," though it is often used that way.
+Origin just sets what you            want your remote repository to be.
+You can have multiple remotes

     - git push -u origin master   (-u for set upstream)
       - pushes your repo/changes to that origin
       - enter username / password